 An estuary is an area where a freshwater river or stream meets the ocean.
 In estuaries, the salty ocean mixes with a freshwater river, resulting in brackish water.
 Water continually circulates into and out of an estuary.
-Water level and salinity rise and fall with the tides.
-From Corvidae's assessment of the location, it is a marine environment with shellfish and marine habitat along the shoreline of the project area, specific details provided below.
+Water level and salinity rise and fall with the tides.3 From Corvidae's assessment of the location, it is a brackish, estuarian environment with shellfish and marine habitat characteristics along the shoreline of the project area, specific details provided below.
+Due to this QEP assessment, this is estuarian and not subject to the provincial RAPR.